if you’re a regular user of the substance.

-If you feel the need for weed, Oregon is the place to go because the state has far too much marijuana!
-It is producing way more than it needs to the point where prices are at rock bottom.
+Oregon is the place to go if you feel the need for weed because the state has far too much of it!
+The state is producing way more than it needs to the point where prices are at rock bottom.
 At least one dispensary in the state sells cannabis at $40 an ounce.
 No, that is not a misprint!

-In April 2019, Oregon surpassed the 1-million-pound mark in terms of unsold weed.
+A few years ago, Oregon surpassed the 1-million-pound mark in terms of unsold weed.
 That figure has increased since.
-The state always had a love affair with marijuana, even when the herb was illegal there.
+The state always had a love affair with marijuana, even when the substance was illegal there.

-An attempt to recriminalize weed in 1997 was voted down.
-The only surprise was that two measures to legalize cannabis failed; in 1986 and 2012.
-Meanwhile, medical marijuana became authorized after the approval of Measure 67 in 1998.
+An attempt to recriminalize marijuana in 1997 was voted down.
+A bigger surprise was that two measures to legalize cannabis failed; in 1986 and 2012.

-How to Get a Medical Marijuana Card in Oregon: The Complete Rundown
+How to Get a Oregon Medical Marijuana Card

 Now that adults can walk into a dispensary and purchase weed without an MMJ card, what is the point of having one?
 Sales of medical marijuana fell by over 40% within three years of adult-use legalization.
 However, there are still valid reasons for getting the card.
 First of all, it is straightforward to do so.